Lawrence Krauss

 Lawrence Maxwell Krauss (born May 27, 1954) is a Canadian-American theoretical physicist and cosmologist who taught at Arizona State University (ASU), Yale University, and Case Western Reserve University.
 He founded ASU's Origins Project in 2008 to investigate fundamental questions about the universe and served as the project's director.

-Krauss is an advocate for public understanding of science, public policy based on sound empirical data, scientific skepticism, and science education.
+Krauss is an advocate for public understanding of science.
 An anti-theist, Krauss seeks to reduce the influence of what he regards as superstition and religious dogma in popular culture.
 Krauss is the author of several bestselling books, including The Physics of Star Trek (1995) and A Universe from Nothing (2012), and chaired the Bulletin of the Atomic Scientists Board of Sponsors.